OsherElhadad/Expressions-Interpreter/README.md

 # Expressions-Interpreter

-A  java program that calculates and simplifies an expression, using the Interpreter design pattern.
+A  java program that calculates and simplifies logical expressions, using the Interpreter design pattern.